Guidelines for Intentional Community Agreements

 Business management

 These professionals have experience with the business and non-profit aspect of ICs.
-This is more than just book keeping.
+This is more than just book keeping and property management.
 Look for consultants who run a similar type of operation to your IC or planned IC.
 If part of your business is to offer space for or to coordinate retreats, hire our listed consultants as presenters.
 In addition, the consultants listed for team building have skills and recreational activities to delight guests as well as your own IC members.

 Marketing or website expert